nodejs/node/doc/api/quic.md

 * Type: {string}

-The SNI hostname the client is requesting for this connection.
+The SNI host name the client is requesting for this connection.

 ### Class: `quic.Endpoint`